Structure, Functionality, and Bioceramics - Design Principles for High Performance

 Additional experiments are recommended.

-In Chapter 1, we learned the fundamental theory of advanced ceramic materials (structural, functional, and bioceramics).
-In the next Chapter 2, we will learn about advanced polymer materials (high-performance engineering plastics, functional polymers, biodegradable polymers).
+In this chapter, we studied the fundamentals of advanced ceramic materials (structural, functional, and bioceramics).
+In the next chapter, Chapter 2, we turn to advanced polymer materials (high-performance engineering plastics, functional polymers, and biodegradable polymers).